DevExpress-Examples/devextreme-cascading-selectboxes/Vue/README.md

 # Vue

-Take a look at the following file to see the code of this example:
+The following file contains the code of this example:

 - [App.vue](Vue/src/App.vue)